Chairman, Board of Directors

 Independent Non-Executive Director

-Divisional Head, Business Development
+Divisional Head, Sales and Business Development

-Divisional Head, Shared Services
+Divisional Head, Business Services & Client Experience

-Divisional Head, Technology and Innovation
+Divisional Head, Business Technology & Digital Innovation

 Chief Strategy Officer